Sobothty/Sobothty/README.md

 ## Hello 👋 I am Kry Sobothty

 # 💫 About Me:
-I'm currently learning and looking for work as Flutter development internship<br>
+I'm currently learning and looking for a Web developer internship<br>

 ## 🌐 Socials: